Preventing A Global Education Disaster

 As a result, governments in low- and middle-income countries might wind up spending US$77 billion less than intended on education.

 Others and they want more donor assistance to implement them at scale.

-The gorgeous thing about learning, that the excellent blues guitarist B.B.
-Education campaign, Save the Children has put out a three-part schedule for recovery.
+The beautiful thing about learning, that the excellent blues guitarist B.B.
+Education campaign Save the Children, has put out a three-part schedule for recovery.

 Every kid returning to college should undergo a learning evaluation aimed at identifying those in need of support.

 An estimated 500 million, which means receiving no education.
 A Save the Children survey in India found that two-thirds of kids stopped all instructional activity during the lockdown.

 They were carrying diminished opportunity’s scars for the rest of their Rising public debt.